Skip to main content

 Unemployment rate by age group (%) — Ages 15–24 are about 2x the overall average (Labour Force Survey 2024)

-The pattern of youth unemployment substantially exceeding the overall average is not unique to Japan.
-Across OECD countries, youth unemployment rates commonly reach 1.5 to 3 times the national average.
-In Japan's case, however, the underlying factors are distinctive.
-The labor market structure centered on simultaneous new-graduate recruitment (新卒一括採用), the mismatch between vocational training and higher education, and the treatment gap between "regular employees" (正社員) and "non-regular workers" (非正規雇用) — these forces act in combination to destabilize youth employment.
+The structure where youth unemployment rates significantly exceed the overall average is not unique to Japan.
+In OECD countries, youth unemployment rates often reach 1.5-3 times the overall average.
+However, in Japan's case, the underlying factors are distinctive.
+The labor market structure centered on simultaneous recruiting of new graduates, mismatches between vocational training and higher education, and the treatment gap between "regular employees" and "non-regular workers" — these factors work in combination to destabilize youth employment.

 Background and Context

-Several structural factors lie behind the elevated unemployment rate among young workers.
+Several structural factors lie behind the high unemployment rates among youth.

-Second, there is the mismatch between skills and job openings.
-A substantial gap exists between the occupations young workers prefer and those where vacancies actually exist.
-The job openings-to-applicants ratio (有効求人倍率) for general clerical positions stands at 0.42 — a clear excess of job seekers — while the ratios for construction and civil engineering technicians (6.68) and care and welfare workers (3.50) reflect severe labor shortages.
-Openings exist.
-They simply do not align with the preferences or existing skill sets of young workers.
-This "coexistence of quantitative sufficiency and qualitative mismatch" lies at the heart of the employment problem that unemployment figures alone cannot reveal.
+Second is the mismatch between skills and job openings.
+There is a significant gap between the types of jobs youth hope for and those actually available.
+While the job-to-applicant ratio for general clerical work is 0.42 times (oversupply of job seekers), construction and civil engineering technicians face 6.68 times, and care and welfare workers face 3.50 times — indicating severe labor shortages.
+Job openings exist.
+However, they don't match youth aspirations or existing skills.
+This "coexistence of quantitative adequacy and qualitative mismatch" lies at the heart of employment problems invisible in unemployment statistics alone.

-Third, there is the entrenchment of non-regular employment as the point of entry.
-In 2024, the share of non-regular employment stood at 37.2 percent.
-Among workers aged 15–24, even excluding student part-time workers, the non-regular share remains high, and the pattern of "starting one's career in non-regular work" tends to shape the entire subsequent trajectory.
-Although the rate of conversion to regular employment has been improving year by year, the transition from non-regular to regular positions remains far from straightforward.
+Third is the entrance fixation of non-regular employment.
+The non-regular employment ratio in 2024 is 37.2%.
+Limited to ages 15-24, even excluding student part-time work, the non-regular ratio remains high, and the entrance of "first job being non-regular" tends to define entire subsequent careers.
+While conversion rates to regular employment have improved year by year, the transition from non-regular to regular employment remains difficult.

-The "Twist" Between Job Openings Ratios and Unemployment
+The "Twist" Between Job-to-Applicant Ratios and Unemployment Rates

-Behind the persistence of unemployment even when job openings ratios are high lies qualitative mismatch in employment.
-The job openings-to-applicants ratio for construction and civil engineering technicians is 6.68, while for general clerical positions it is 0.42.
-Within the same "labor market," severe shortages and surpluses of job seekers coexist.
-This is a textbook manifestation of what economists call "structural unemployment" — unemployment attributable not to business cycles but to industrial structure and the composition of workers' skills.
+Behind the persistence of unemployment rates despite high job-to-applicant ratios lies qualitative employment mismatch.
+Construction and civil engineering technicians face a 6.68 times job-to-applicant ratio, while general clerical work shows 0.42 times.
+Within the same "labor market," severe labor shortages and job seeker surplus coexist.
+This represents a typical manifestation of what economics calls "structural unemployment" — unemployment caused not by business cycles but by industrial structure and worker skill composition.

-This structural mismatch cannot be explained simply as "insufficient effort by job seekers" or "excessive selectivity by employers."
-It reflects the thickness of the barriers impeding labor mobility: the cost of skill conversion, geographic constraints, and information asymmetries.
-Even if construction vacancies exist in Hokkaido, a job seeker looking for clerical work in Tokyo would need to undertake a wholesale reconstruction of residence, family arrangements, and livelihood infrastructure to relocate.
-Skill conversion through vocational training likewise requires months to years of time and expense.
-The argument that "employment should be attainable because the job openings ratio exceeds 1.0" ignores these mobility costs entirely.
+This structural mismatch cannot be explained merely by "job seekers' lack of effort" or "corporate pickiness."
+It demonstrates thick barriers preventing labor mobility: skill conversion costs, geographical constraints, and information asymmetries.
+Even if construction job openings exist in Hokkaido, job seekers looking for office work in Tokyo would need comprehensive reconstruction of housing, family, and life foundations to move there.
+Skill conversion through vocational training also requires months to years of time and expense.
+Arguments that "job seekers should be able to find employment because job-to-applicant ratios exceed 1.0" ignore these mobility costs.

-The UV curve (Beveridge curve) — plotting the relationship between the unemployment rate and the vacancy rate (the inverse of the job-fill rate) — offers a lens for reading structural change in the labor market.
-If unemployment fluctuations were driven solely by business cycles, the UV curve would oscillate along a fixed trajectory.
-When the curve itself shifts away from the origin, however, this signals a worsening of structural mismatch.
+The UV curve (Beveridge curve), which plots the relationship between unemployment rates and vacancy rates (inverse of job filling rates), provides clues for reading structural changes in labor markets.
+If unemployment rates fluctuated only due to business cycles, UV curves would move back and forth along a fixed trajectory.
+However, when the curve itself shifts away from the origin, it indicates worsening structural mismatch.

 Reading the Structure

-The quantitative recovery reflected in macro statistics and the qualitative instability experienced by individual workers — to confront this divergence squarely requires recognizing the limitations of the unemployment rate as a single indicator.
+The gap between quantitative recovery reflected in macro statistics and the qualitative instability experienced by individual workers requires recognizing the limitations of the single indicator of "unemployment rate."

-The unemployment rate measures the proportion of individuals who have the will and ability to work, who are actively seeking employment, and who nonetheless remain without a job.
-This definition, however, excludes certain populations: those who have given up job search and exited the labor force entirely, those in "underemployment" working only a few hours per week, and those working in non-regular positions contrary to their preference.
-These individuals are not counted in the numerator of the unemployment rate.
-A low unemployment rate, in other words, does not necessarily signify that employment conditions are favorable.
+The unemployment rate measures the proportion of people who "have the will and ability to work and are conducting job search activities but cannot find employment."
+However, some people are not included in this definition: those who have given up job searching and become "non-labor force," those in "underemployment" working only a few hours per week, and those working non-regular jobs against their preferences.
+These people are not counted in the unemployment rate numerator.
+In other words, low unemployment rates don't necessarily mean "employment is good."

 Remaining Questions

-A more detailed analysis of Japan's employment structure — including non-regular employment ratios, trends in real wages, and international comparisons of well-being — is presented in Employment "Quantity" Has Recovered — But What About "Quality"?.
+More detailed analysis of Japan's employment structure — non-regular employment ratios, real wage trends, international well-being comparisons — is explained in Employment "Quantity" Has Recovered, But What About "Quality"?.

 References